Upper bounds for multicolour Ramsey numbers: Introduction

 \section{Introduction}

 One of the most classical (and notorious) problems in combinatorics is to estimate the $r$-colour Ramsey numbers $R_r(k)$, the minimum $n \in \N$ such that every $r$-colouring of the edges of the complete graph on $n$ vertices contains a monochromatic clique on $k$ vertices.
-Ramsey~\cite{R30} proved in 1930 that $R_r(k)$ is finite for every $k,r \in \N$, and a few years later his theorem was rediscovered in a famous paper of Erd\H{o}s and Szekeres~\cite{ESz35}, who gave the first reasonable upper bound on the Ramsey numbers, showing that $R_r(k) \le r^{rk}$.
-This bound turns out to be not too far from the truth: Erd\H{o}s~\cite{E47} proved in 1947 that $R_r(k) \ge r^{k/2}$, in one of the earliest applications of the probabilistic method, and Lefmann~\cite{L87} observed in 1987 that the inequality
+Ramsey~\cite{R30} proved in 1930 that $R_r(k)$ is finite for every $k,r \in \N$, and a few years later his theorem was rediscovered in a famous paper of Erd\H{o}s and Szekeres~\cite{ESz35}, whose method gives the bound $R_r(k) \le r^{rk}$.
+This bound turns out to be not too far from the truth: Erd\H{o}s~\cite{E47} showed in 1947 that a random colouring gives an exponential lower bound on $R_2(k)$, and his proof can easily be adapted to show that $R_r(k)\ge r^{k/2}$.
+When $r \ge 3$, this lower bound was significantly improved by Abbott~\cite{A72}, who combined Erd\H{o}s' colouring with a simple product construction to show that